Renigunta (film)

 Renigunta is a 2009 Indian Tamil-language action film written and directed by R. Panneerselvam.
 The film stars Johnny and Sanusha, while Nishanth, Theepetti Ganesan, Thamizh, and Sandeep play supporting roles.
 The music was composed by Ganesh Raghavendra with cinematography by Shakthi and editing by Anthony.
-The film released on 4 December 2009 and was a sleeper hit success.
+The film released on 4 December 2009 and was a sleeper hit.

-The movie takes its name from the city of Renigunta, Andhra Pradesh where part of the action takes place.
-It speaks about juvenile delinquents and explores the reasons that instigate them to commit crime.
+The film takes its name from a suburb in Tirupati, Andhra Pradesh where part of the story takes place.
+It speaks about juvenile delinquents and explores some of the reasons that instigate them to commit crime.
 It was dubbed into Telugu and released in Andhra Pradesh in 2012.
 The film was remade in Kannada as Mandya to Mumbai (2016).